lmu-osc/quarto-slides-template/README.md

   - pptx export (for instructors to download for their own use).
 Many instructors want to adapt the slides to their use case, but usually won’t back-propagate their local changes to the repository (and usually we don’t want their changes).
   - pdf export

-The CSS in the YAML styles the speaker notes when they are rendered in the continuous website.
+The CSS in the YAML styles the speaker notes (currently with the yellow background) when they are rendered in the continuous website.
 (CSS can also be put into a separate file).

 When you render the html version, the other formats are provided as download links on the right sidebar: